purhya/career/README.md

 **Mindmap Core** is a mindmap library for [GitMind](https://gitmind.com/).

-This library uses SVG to render just like other mindmap apps, but it increases performance much by reducing document reading and writing and re-layout times.
-Otherwise, the library uses vector and direction modeling simplifies complex math computations.
+This library uses SVG to render just like other mindmap apps, but it improves performance much by bunching document reading and writing, so it reduces re-layout frequency.
+Otherwise, the library uses vector and direction modeling simplifies math computations.

 ### Others

-- Matting Algorithm Implementation and Improvement: By removing image background, an alpha image generated.
-My task is to research papers, and implement several in Python AOT / OpenGL, optimize parameters, compare and choose.
+- Matting Algorithm Implementation and Improvement: one of our team trains AI for removing image background, it generates alpha images for uploaded images.
+My task is researching papers, and implementing several in Python AOT / OpenGL, optimize parameters, compare and choose best.
 - Other Image Enhancement Algorithm Design and Implementation: Like skin smoothing, tune enhancement...